DizzyG123/awesome-music/README.md

 * [musictheory.net](https://www.musictheory.net) - Lessons and exercises
 * [OpenMusicTheory](http://openmusictheory.com/) - a growing, online "textbook" for music theory and aural skills.
 * [Theorytab](https://www.hooktheory.com/theorytab) - a database of songs with their chord functions.
+* [MusicTheoryForMusicians] (https://www.music-theory-for-musicians.com/) - a place where starting musicians can start with learning theory

 ## Standards